Sport & Recreation

 school and district sessions

-“The track is part of our schools package and all the local community can sign up to run their own athletics events.
-Once it’s up and running we’ll be actively engaging schools to use the facilities at community prices.
+The track is part of our schools package and all the local community can sign up to run their own athletics events.
+For the summer season of 2024 we’ll be actively engaging schools to use the facilities at community prices.
 Our annual district athletics events will happen here and that’s really where this facility shows its value.
 Currently, anyone who is competing at any level, school or adult, has to travel to Canterbury or Ashford and beyond to get facilities like this.
 Now this will be on their doorstep.

-“Our junior athletics club is currently fully booked, and that’s before these facilities become available.
-So once the track is open we’ll be able to grow those clubs and provide a pathway to people competing at regional and national level competitions.
+Our junior athletics club is currently fully booked in anticipation of these facilities.
+Now that they’re available we are able to grow those clubs even more.
+We want to provide a pathway to people competing at regional and national level competitions.
 It’s really exciting to see this happening at Three Hills.”

 community running